The Ultimate Cheese Guide For Pizzas

 cycheese

-Mozzarella comes in two main varieties: fresh mozzarella and low-moisture mozzarella.
-Fresh mozzarella offers a creamy, rich flavour with more moisture, while low-moisture mozzarella provides a denser texture and a saltier taste, ideal for achieving that desirable stretchy cheese layer.
-Low-moisture mozzarella is also great for getting that golden-brown bubbly finish on your pizza.
+Mozzarella is also available in two different types: fresh mozzarella cheese offers a creamy, rich flavour with more moisture, while low-moisture mozzarella provides a denser texture and a saltier taste, ideal for achieving that desirable stretchy cheese layer.

 cycheese